jtomori/VDB_activate_from_points/README.md

 VDB activate from points
 ========================

 A SOP node created in HDK which activates voxels in VDB volume at positions of input pointcloud.
+You can check a [tutorial](https://jurajtomori.wordpress.com/2017/12/01/creating-simple-c-openvdb-node-in-hdkcreating-simple-c-openvdb-node-in-hdk/) I wrote about writhing this tool.

 Setup guide
 -----------